DaanVrancken/VaspPlot/README.md

 ```
 using VaspPlot
 ```
-on top of your script.
+at the top of your script.

 A simple example would look like this
 ```